 This is a full time research position with full benefits, for one year with the expectation of renewal for additional years conditional on performance and availability of funds.

-Please send a letter of interest, curriculum vitae, relevant journal articles, and three letters of reference before September 15, 2017.
-Please send electronic documents (Word, PDF) to: firstname.lastname@example.org.
+To apply: please send a letter of interest, curriculum vitae, relevant journal articles, and three letters of reference before May 15, 2018.
+Please send electronic documents (Word, Pdf) to: firstname.lastname@example.org.
+A decision will be made by June 15.

 We welcome the participation of undergraduate students in our lab.
 Here you will gain experience in valuable research techniques, such as developing research tools and designing and running laboratory experiments.
 The lab also welcomes independent projects pursued in the field of decision making (course credits can be arranged).